dmitrysteblyuk/use-spy/README.md

 Most state management frameworks for React can be split into 3 groups:
   1. Redux-ish
-  2. Mobx-ish
+  2. MobX-ish
   3. React-ish

-Spy is JavaScript-ish because it does not force any pattern or structure.

-It is not a framework, it is a native JS solution for the long-standing issue.
+Spy does not force any particular model when it comes to state and logic implementation.
+It simply enables you to connect any state to UI regardless of how it is implemented.

 ### Recoil